nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 _Forgetful_ and _heedful_ are two methods for space-efficient contracts developed by Michael Greenberg circa 2014.
-These methods were born in the shadow of a third method with stronger theoretic properties.
+These methods were born in the shadow of a third method, _eidetic_, with stronger theoretic properties.
 Since then, however, the forgetful method has been re-invented at least twice.
 Both deserve a second look.
 <!-- TODO cite? -->